-MINI Countryman Cooper S E All4 engines, drive & performance
+MINI Countryman hybrid engines, drive & performance

 On the road, the Countryman is a subtly different beast to most other plug-in hybrids, in that the sporty side of the MINI DNA really shows through.
 Other such hybrid family cars-cum-SUVs tend to be a little softer, but the Countryman is a MINI first and a family car second.
 Well, in terms of the way it drives, anyway.

-MINI Countryman Cooper S E ALL4 hybrid engine, 0-62mph and acceleration
+MINI Countryman hybrid engine, 0-62mph and acceleration

-What'll also put a smile on your face is how the hybrid goes about its business.
-The instant boost from the electric motor gives the Countryman a surprising turn of speed, especially around town.
-That acceleration comes from MINI’s combination of a 134bhp 1.5-litre three-cylinder petrol engine with an 87bhp electric motor.
+What'll also put a smile on your face is how the Countryman goes about its business.
+The instant boost from the electric motor gives the car a surprising turn of speed, especially around town.
+That acceleration comes from the combination of a 134bhp 1.5-litre three-cylinder petrol engine with an 87bhp electric motor.

-In addition, drivers can choose from a variety of driving modes to suit the conditions.
-For example ‘Max eDrive’ mode allows electric driving at speeds of up to 78mph, whereas 'Auto eDrive' prioritises battery power below 50mph, but acts more like a hybrid, with the petrol engine chiming in for bursts of acceleration.
+In addition, you can choose from a variety of driving modes to suit the conditions.
+For example ‘Max eDrive’ allows electric driving at speeds of up to 78mph, whereas 'Auto eDrive' prioritises battery power below 50mph, but acts more like a hybrid, with the petrol engine chiming in for bursts of acceleration.

-In particular, all the extra gubbins you need for the electric side of the operation – the motor and its battery, especially – add to the car’s weight.
+On the other hand, all the extra gubbins you need for the electric side of the operation – the motor and its battery, especially – add to the car’s weight.
 And that means it isn’t quite as agile as the other Countryman models, which themselves aren’t quite as agile as the smaller MINI hatchback models.

+You can add adaptive dampers to the Countryman PHEV, but that only marginally softens what is basically a firm ride across the range.
 In other words, if you want a sportier feel to your PHEV, the Countryman will suit you down to the ground.
-But there's a price to pay – and some won’t be happy to do that.
+But there's a price to pay in the ride comfort, and some won’t be happy about that.